-We start with a comparison of various KD approaches, demonstrating their performance across different data distribution scenarios and transfer set configurations. \cref{fig:data_partitioning_strategies} illustrates the results.
+We compare various KD approaches and demonstrate their performance across different data distribution scenarios and transfer set configurations. \cref{fig:data_partitioning_strategies} illustrates the results.
 Each subplot of the figure is a scatter plot showing knowledge transfer across all 90 participant pairs.
-That is, each data point in these subplots corresponds to a distinct knowledge transfer instance between two models.
-The x-axis denotes the performance differential between the teacher and the student models (quantified as teacher accuracy minus student accuracy), while the y-axis value reflects the accuracy gain achieved through KD.
+Each data point in these subplots corresponds to a distinct knowledge transfer instance between two models.
+The x-axis denotes the performance difference between the teacher and the student models (quantified as teacher accuracy minus student accuracy), while the y-axis value reflects the accuracy gain achieved via KD.

-Teachers that exhibit notably higher accuracy compared to their corresponding students are categorized as \emph{strong}, while those with lower accuracy relative to the students are designated as \emph{weak}.
+Teachers with notably higher accuracy than their corresponding students are categorized as \emph{strong}, while those with lower accuracy relative to the students are designated as \emph{weak}.
 Instances of KD that result in improved accuracy are designated as \emph{positive knowledge transfers}.

 This comparative analysis includes transfer sets of varying sizes to determine their impact on the efficacy of KD.
-Specifically, the ``Public unlabeled (large)'' transfer set comprises 5,000 samples, the ``Public unlabeled (small)'' and the ``Public labeled transfer set'' each contains 500 samples, randomly sampled from the original dataset before partitioning.
-The ``Student data as a transfer set'' varies in size corresponding to the student dataset.
+Specifically, the ``Public unlabeled (large)'' transfer set comprises 5,000 samples, and the ``Public unlabeled (small)'' and the ``Public labeled transfer set'' each contain 500 samples, randomly sampled from the original dataset before partitioning.
+The ``Student data as a transfer set'' varies in size, corresponding to the student dataset.
 We now analyze our main findings from this comparison.
-We first contrast the performance of DML and DP-KD with Vanilla KD, which represents the baseline approach.
+First, we contrast the performance of DML and DP-KD with that of Vanilla KD, representing the baseline approach.
 Then, we illustrate the impact of hyperparameter tuning by comparing Tuned KD against other approaches.